ThinkGeek Announces New Batch of Awesome at NYC Toy Fair 2013

 GeekLabs’ Master of Ceremonies, DJ Ty “The Guy” Liotta is at the core of ThinkGeek’s R&D and states, “Unveiling the Ringtone Annoy-a-tron, Titan Sword, and Build-On Brick Mug at Toy Fair is a tremendous opportunity for ThinkGeek.
 We’re always working hard to bring our customers what they can’t find anywhere else, and this is exactly what Toy Fair is all about.”
 For more information on any of these products please visit www.thinkgeek.com.

-Jason Geyer has been part of the online toy world for nearly 20 years, having founded some of the very first toy sites on the web including Raving Toy Maniac, ToyOtter, and now Action Figure Insider.
+AFi Editor-In-Chief Jason Geyer has been part of the online pop culture world for nearly 20 years, having founded some of the very first toy sites on the web including Raving Toy Maniac, ToyOtter, and now Action Figure Insider.
+Along the way he helped pioneer online coverage of industry events such as San Diego Comic Con, E3, Toy Fair, and CES.
 He is also a former toy designer who is now a marketing genius.
 If he does say so himself.
 And he does.